Industrial & With a View: The Most Unique Utah Wedding Venues

 And for couples who want their Salt Lake City wedding to specifically feel like the city — downtown, elevated, with the urban grid below and the Wasatch Front above — Le Méridien Hotel’s rooftop terrace brings a different but compelling version of the venue-with-a-view category: city skyline, mountain backdrop, and the social infrastructure of a full-service luxury hotel available throughout the wedding weekend.

-Choosing Your Unique Utah Wedding Venue
+Choosing Your Unique Utah Wedding Venues

 These venues serve different visions and different couples, but they share a quality that conventional venues often do not: they make the wedding inherently and unavoidably specific to a place.
 When someone attends a wedding at the Natural History Museum of Utah, they are attending a wedding in one of the most architecturally significant buildings in Salt Lake City, surrounded by the accumulated natural history of the region.